Rati Andronikashvili: Career

 On November 6, 2020, Andronikashvili tore an ACL in practice, forcing him to miss the season.

 On November 27, 2022, he signed with UCAM Murcia of the Liga ACB.

+On October 28, 2024, he signed a three-week deal with VEF Riga.

 National team career

 Andronikashvili has been a member of the Georgian national basketball team.
 In the past, he had been a member of the Georgian national under-18 basketball team and the Georgian national under-16 basketball team.
 At the 2019 FIBA U18 European Championship Division B, he averaged 17.4 points, 5.9 rebounds and 4.0 assists.